 Graduate students who are in the Double Concentration track are required to complete their first two semesters of field education in a direct practice setting and the last two semesters of field education in a macro practice setting.
 Any exceptions to this policy require the approval of the Director of Field Programs.

 Check the Agency Resource Book.
 Students are able to search for placement agencies by both geography and by social work practice areas.
 Each agency page contains a link to their website so a student is able to explore the agency details prior to an interview.
-Additionally, Field Liaisons will discuss practicum opportunities with students during the pre-placement interview.
+Additionally, Field Liaisons will discuss practicum opportunities with students during the initial meeting.

 Field students who have a disability and who ask for accommodations in their field placement must be registered with the Accessibility Resource Center (ARC) on campus.
 During the pre-placement process requested accommodations should be identified and shared with the Field Liaison coordinating placement efforts.
 ARC provides services for students participating in field programs by identifying and implementing reasonable accommodations on field sites; however, it is the student’s responsibility to initiate this process and inform their Field Liaison.